stancl/tenancy-docs/README.md

 ### Push it

-1. `git add -A && git commit -m "My message"` (replacing `My message` with a commit message, such as `Fix header logo on Android`) to stage and commit your changes
+1. `git add -a && git commit -m "My message"` (replacing `My message` with a commit message, such as `update readme.md`) to stage and commit your changes
 1. `git push my-fork-name the-name-of-my-branch`
 1. A Netlify build will also be automatically created once you make your PR so other people can see your change.